wfabjanczuk/simple_threads_with_sockets/README.md

 ### 2. Running the backend

-Make sure the **LocalRunner** classes are already compiled.
+Make sure the **BackendLocalRunner** class is already compiled.
 To run the backend locally use command:

 `java -classpath <project_root>/src zad1.BackendLocalRunner <proxy_port> <first_translator_port>`